Skip Navigation Links

 The International Book Club, established in 2018, was founded with the vision of fostering intercultural understanding, collaboration, and personal transformation through action-oriented reading.
 Our core values of compassion, respect, humility, and a commitment to sustainability guide our efforts to empower individuals across the globe.

 Guided by the belief that books possess the unparalleled ability to empower individuals, the International Book Club embraces the notion that shared narratives transcend borders and language barriers, enabling us to conquer life's challenges through collective wisdom.
 We understand that cooperation among nations is fundamental to achieving lasting world peace, and we proudly contribute to this endeavor through the threads of understanding woven in our literary discussions.
 Our dedication to citizenship and community underscores our mission.
 We acknowledge that altering our perspectives can fundamentally change our perception of the world and its issues.
 Through the books we select, we exemplify these values and seek to spark meaningful conversations and growth.
 Spanning continents and cultures, the IBC boasts a vibrant community of members hailing from countries such as Poland, Mexico, Guatemala, Argentina, and the United States.
-Striving to weave the threads of global understanding, we invite you to join us on this enriching journey of exploration, connection, and positive impact as we read and discuss All You Can Ever Know by Nicole Chung, the 2024 One Book Project/International Book Club selection.
+Striving to weave the threads of global understanding, we invite you to join us on this enriching journey of exploration, connection, and positive impact as we read and discuss Whiskey Tender by Deborah Jackson Taffa, the 2025-2026 One Book Project/International Book Club selection.

 BookClub cup logo